fortyoneplustwo/notestamp/README.md

 - `getMetadata()`: Called when the application needs to check for unsaved changes and save your document.

     **Parameters**

     None.

     **Return value**

-    You should return the props that were passed to your custom media component.
-Overwriting the `src` property is required.
-Overwriting the `mimetype` property is optional.
+    You should return the props that were passed to your custom media component, overwriting some properties if needed.

-    If your media is input from the user's device then `src` should be an empty string and `mimetype` should be set to the MIME type of the media.
+    If the media was input from a local device then set `props.mimetype` to the MIME type of the media.

-    Otherwise, if your media is streamed from a publicly accessible external party (e.g. a youtube link), then `src` should be set to stream's url.
-You don't have to overwrite `mimetype` in this case.
+    Otherwise, if the media is streamed from a publicly accessible external source, say a youtube link, then set `props.src` to the the youtube link.

 - `getMedia()`: Also called when saving the project or checking for unsaved changes.